astrovsky01/training-material/topics/dev/tutorials/visualization-charts/tutorial.md

 Now that the directory structure is in place and the 3rd-party code has been made available, we will continue with building our *Chart* plugin.
 Each *Charts* visualization contains <b>3</b> files:

-- Logo (`logo.png`) which will appear in *Chart*'s plugin selection interface.
+- Logo (`static/logo.png`) which will appear in *Chart*'s plugin selection interface.
-- Configuration (`config.js`) describing input parameters and options.
+- Configuration (`config/myviz.xml`) describing input parameters and options.
-- Wrapper (`wrapper.js`) which serves as a bridge between *Galaxy* and our 3rd-party plugin.
+- Wrapper (`static/script.js`) which serves as a bridge between *Galaxy* and our 3rd-party plugin.

-In the following sections we are going to discuss these files in more detail, create and place them into our plugin directory at `myviz/pdb`.
+In the following sections we are going to discuss these files in more detail, create and place them into our plugin directory at `myviz`.
 Let's start with the logo for our visualization.

 ### 1.2 Your visualization needs a logo